wanqing-zhang/wanqing-zhang.github.io/_pages/research.md

 ## Paintable Tattoo

-Conventioanl gel electrodes often suffer from poor contact with skin, resulting in signal degradation during body motion.
+Most existing epidermal electrodes suffer from either poor skin-electrode contact during skin deformation, or unstable connections between soft electrodes and rigid electronics due to the inherent mechanical mismatch.

 We developed a paintable conducive ink that forms a conformal on-skin electrode while penetrating a porous silver textile to create a mechanically robust connector to rigid electronics.
 By simultaneously engineering both the skin-electrode and electrode-device interfaces, this electronic tattoo enables reliable monitoring of cardiac, muscle, and brain activity during daily life.
 Beyond its sensing performance, the paintable electronic tattoo supports customizable appearance, transforming conventional medical electrodes into personalized wearable devices that improve comfort, aesthetics, and long-term user acceptance.

 <figure style="text-align:center; margin:15px 0;">